tmpvar/filterchain/README.md

 ### Browser

-works with a plain ol' script tag or [browserify](https://github.com/substack/node-browserify)
+works with a plain ol' script tag and access it via `window.createChain`